-Trekking starting from Syabrubesi after a 7/8 hour drive from Kathmandu, we spend three days hiking the beautiful Langtang valley to Kyanjin Gompa at 3800 meters.
-Kyanjin Gompa is situated below Langtang Lirung (7,246m) and spend one day acclimatizing taking day-hikes in spectacular surroundings.
-After the climb we return to Syabrubesi and drive back to Kathmandu.
-It is also possible to cross Ganjala pass and end your trek in Helambu, Melamchi Pul Bazar.
-The itinerary is subject to change as your interest.
+Trekking starting from Syabrubesi after a 7/8-hour drive from Kathmandu, we spend three days hiking the beautiful Langtang valley to Kyanjin Gompa at 3800 meters.
+Kyanjin Gompa is situated below Langtang Lirung (7,246 m) and spend one day acclimatizing to taking day-hikes in spectacular surroundings.
+After the climb, we return to Syabrubesi and drive back to Kathmandu.
+It is also possible to cross Ganjala pass and end your trek in Helambu continues to Melamchi Pul Bazar.
+The itinerary is subject to change as your interest and time frame.